rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Too big!
 ```

 Nice!
-You can see we even added spaces before our guess, and it still figured
+Even though spaces were added before the guess, the program still figured
-out that we guessed 76.
-Run the program a few times to verify the different
+out that the user guessed 76.
+Run the program a few times to verify the
-behavior with different kinds of input: guess the number correctly, guess a
+different behavior with different kinds of input: guess the number correctly,
-number that is too high, and guess a number that is too low.
+guess a number that is too high, and guess a number that is too low.

-Now we’ve got most of the game working, but we can only make one guess.
-Let’s
+You have most of the game working now, but the user can make only one guess.
-change that by adding a loop!
+Let’s change that by adding a loop!

 ## Allowing Multiple Guesses with Looping

-The `loop` keyword gives us an infinite loop.
-We'll add that in to give us more
+The `loop` keyword gives you an infinite loop.
+Add that now to give users more
 chances at guessing the number:

 Filename: src/main.rs